-We all know that when it comes to a book – content is key.
+We all know that when it comes to enjoying a book – content is key.
 There is the plot, narration, character development, and then there are also other factors like – How did the book make us feel?
 Did we laugh out loud while reading it, or did we cry along with the characters?
 Either way, a strong emotional connect goes a long way in shaping our opinion of a book.

 Now all of these things have to do with the book itself.
 But sometimes there are things which have nothing to do with the book, but do influence our opinion of it.

 These things are external influences impacting our reading experience.
 Sometimes our general mood, the amount of time we have to read, the distractions that we are faced with, can, and do impact our overall feeling regarding a book.

-I am very much a mood reader.
+For instance, I am very much a mood reader.
 As much as I love the genre of romance and Indian historical fiction, I cannot read them back to back.
 If I do, the law of diminishing marginal utility comes into play, and I like each consecutive book less and less, for no real fault of the book.
-Ofcourse I do counter this by intentionally picking up diverse genres.
-I mean I do everything that I can to give a book the best shot it can get.
+Ofcourse I do counter this by not picking up the same genre back to back, just so that I can give any particular book the best shot it can get.

 But there are some things I cannot do anything about – like how busy my life is at any given point of time, and how much time I can give to reading.
 If I pick up a heavy, dense read when my life is particularly hectic and stressful – it will just bog me down and I will hate the book.
 So, in such cases, my feelings towards a book, have less to do with the book, but more to do with the overall reading environment and experience.